 A History Spanning More Than 160 Years

 The need for an organization “to take all proper measures for advancing the interests of the trade in all its branches” led ironmasters, clustered mainly in the East, to establish the American Iron Association in 1855.
-That year, world pig iron production amounted to 7 million tons.
+That year, world pig iron production amounted to seven million tons.

-Early in this century, as the industry experienced explosive growth, its leaders saw the need for an organization to supplement the largely statistical activities carried on by AISA.
+Early in the twentieth century, as the industry experienced explosive growth, its leaders saw the need for an organization to supplement the largely statistical activities carried on by AISA.
 That led to the founding of the American Iron and Steel Institute in 1908, with Elbert H. Gary as its first chief executive.From 1908 to 1912, the Institute and the Association functioned side by side.
 But on January 1, 1913, the Association was merged into the New York – based Institute.

 Also in the ’30s, it became apparent that the industry’s technical terminology had become chaotic.
 The Institute came to grips with the problem, and out of its efforts came the AISI steel products manuals.
 They provided makers and users of steel with generally recognized definitions, descriptions and practices pertaining to the manufacture, chemistry, metallurgy and adaptability of steel products.

 During World War II, AISI technical committees helped conceive the national emergency steels that conserved critical alloying elements.
 In recognition of that contribution to the war effort, the Institute was presented the Distinguished Service Award of the U.S. Department of the Army.
 AISI also created a special committee on industrial health to help place returning injured war veterans in steel jobs.

 In the 1950s, in response to the growing involvement of the Federal government in the operation of our market economy, AISI opened its first Washington office.
 The government relations department was joined in Washington, DC by several other departments in 1969 and, by the end of 1974, the Institute had moved all of its operations to Washington, except for regional building codes offices.